makersacademy/acebook-node-template/README.md

 Some people occasionally experience MongoDB connection errors when running the tests or trying to use the application.
 Here are some tips that may resolve such issues:

-- Check that MongoDB is installed using `mongo --version`
+- Check that MongoDB is installed using: `mongo --version`
-- Check that it's running using `brew services list`
+- Check that it's running using: `brew services list`